 Get ready for motorsport as you’ve never seen it.

-From September 2014 a new breed of racers will take to the streets of great cities right around the world – including London, Beijing, Los Angeles, Rome Bangkok, Miami, Berlin, Rio de Janeiro, Buenos Aires and Putrajaya.
+From September 2014 a new breed of racers will take to the streets of great cities right around the world – including London, Beijing, Los Angeles, Rome Bangkok, Miami, Berlin, Rio de Janeiro, Buenos Aires and Putrajaya (in Malaysia, if you're wondering).
 It’s called Formula E, and the cars are powered exclusively by electricity.

 So, a bunch of mobility scooters pootling around city centres?